 Cybersecurity compliance isn’t an easy state to manage.
 Depending on the various laws, regulatory bodies, and private industry groups, there can be dozens of rules, controls, and procedures to follow to ensure the confidentiality, integrity, and availability of data.
-Compliance requirements also vary by sector and industry and have specific organizational processes and technologies that can come from a plethora of sources such as ISO 27001 and CIS.
-To ensure compliance, meet the regulations and prevent violations, an organization’s SOC should maintain a log of when and by whom data was accessed, read, and copied.
+Compliance requirements also vary by sector and industry and have specific organisational processes and technologies that can come from a plethora of sources such as ISO 27001 and CIS.
+To ensure compliance, meet the regulations and prevent violations, an organisation’s SOC should maintain a log of when and by whom data was accessed, read, and copied.

 To ensure that the data remains secure, the compliance use cases you develop need to address the laws in your jurisdiction, maintain a list of verified users for rights and access management, and flag any suspicious activity at endpoints.
-Then it must compare those cases to the regulations to look for errant behavior.
+Then it must compare those cases to the regulations to look for errant behaviour.

 - Port/Service/Vulnerability Scanning

 SIEM and threat management aren’t just about defensive actions but preventative ones.
 A SOC should have a process for scanning for open ports, running services, and detecting vulnerabilities that are present on systems.
 The caveat is to ensure that the anomalies and vulnerabilities that the system finds are a credible threat and not a one-off legitimate activity, such as on-premises or cloud scan.